WP Engine Smart Search

 WP Engine Smart Search enablement confirmation popup

-Also, the plugin will be automatically installed on your selected environment(s).
+The plugin will be automatically installed on the selected environment(s).

-Note: It may take a few minutes for the plugin to install on your site.
-Wait for the Status icon to change from Pending to Ready to Use (indicated by a green check mark) before logging into your WP Admin.
-(This page will update automatically when your install is complete.)
+It may take a few minutes for the plugin to install on the site.
+Wait for the Status icon to change from Pending to Ready to Use (indicated by a green check mark) before logging into the WP Admin.
+(This page will update automatically when the installation is complete.)

 List of environments licensed for WP Engine Smart Search and their status